LukeZGD/DDLC-LOVE/README.md

 This port is unofficial and is not affiliated with Team Salvato.
 Please support the official game.
 You can download Doki Doki Literature Club at: http://ddlc.moe

-This is intended to be only for Switch systems, but it should also work on other platforms that support LOVE 11.
+This is for Switch systems, but it also works on other platforms that support LÖVE 11.

 **Locations of save files:**